What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when faced with a blocked toilet is to turn off the supply of water behind the toilet.
-This ensures that no water can enter the tank during your try to get it unclogged.
-The valve is typically located near on the floor of your tank, on one side.
+The first thing to do when confronted with a blocked toilet is to turn off the valve for water flow on the toilet.
+This step ensures that there is no further water entering the tank during your are working to unblock it.
+The valve is typically situated at in the middle of the tank, on one side.

-Protect your hands from potential bacteria or germs that may be present in your toilet with rubber gloves prior to using any tools that help in unclogging.
+Protect your hands from germs or bacteria present in your toilet bowl with rubber gloves before using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool for clearing up blocked toilets.
-Begin by pressing down to the plunger, until all air escapes from it, then press it hard over the hole in your toilet bowl.
-Then, start to plunge vigorously up and down for approximately 20 seconds.
-The suction that is created when you plunge back and forth will assist in removing any blockages.
+The plunger is by far the most efficient method for getting rid of blocked toilets.
+Begin by pressing down upon the plunger until all air is released, then place it firmly on the toilet and begin to plunge vigorously up and down for about 20 seconds.
+The suction caused by plunging back and forth will assist in removing any blockages.

 Tips:

-- Cover holes around sinks or shower drains if they are near to stop the pressure of air from escape as you plunge.
+- Fill in holes around sinks and shower drains if they are close enough to stop the air from escaping when you plunge.

-If plunging doesn’t work Try this method Pour half a cup of baking soda and one cup of vinegar into the toilet bowl.
-Allow the mixture to settle for about 15 minutes.
-The mixture will start to fizz then stop it will be poured down with hot water (not boiling) to flush out the blockage.
+If plunges don’t work, try this next tactic Pour half a cup of baking soda as well as one cup of vinegar into the toilet bowl.
+The mixture should sit for about 15 minutes.
+The mixture will start to fizz, and when it stops it will be poured down with hot water (not at a boil) to remove the obstruction.

-If plunging, baking soda/vinegar methods have failed, then it is the time to employ an electric coat hanger or plumbing snake.
-The coat hanger should be straightened’s cord until you have a thin, long wire that has hooks that are bent at one end, or you can use your plumbing snake which was made specifically to clear drain obstructions.
-Place the snake into the drain hole on your toilet, and then twist around, twist, push to the point where you can feel a resistance. that’s where the blockage usually occurs.
-Be gentle and try to break the blockages by using a back and forth motion without causing damages in your pipeline.
+If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ an electric coat hanger or plumbing snake.
+You can straighten out the coat hanger’s cable until you have a long thin wire that has a hook bent on one side or it as a plumbing snake which is designed specifically for clearing drain clogs.
+Install the snake in your toilet drain hole and then twist, turn, push to the point where you can feel resistance; it’s the place where the blockage is.
+Make an effort to break any blockages using back-and-forth motion without causing damages in your pipe.

 Note:

-- Never overdo pushing or pulling actions with force as they may create more problems.
+- Be careful not to push or pull actions with force as they may make things worse

 Tools | Description |